calebhsu/bigdata-book/learning/week3/lodash-drills.md

 {% title %}

-Who are over 40 and love travel?
+Who is over 40 and loves travel?

 {% data %}